League Board Roles

 Facilities Director

 You’re responsible for maintaining the Community League hall and grounds.
-This consists of purchasing supplies, coordinating maintenance of league equipment, oversight of any contracts for cleaning etc. and ensuring the building and grounds are kept in good order.
-This includes snow removal in winter and lawn maintenance in summer.
-The facility director also is in charge of rentals and maintaining the League online calendar.
-This consists of answering booking requests, showing hall to prospective renters, ensuring deposits and rental forms are completed correctly, and updating the calendar to show when the hall is booked.
+This consists of purchasing supplies, coordinating maintenance of league equipment, oversight of any contracts for cleaning etc. and keeping the building and grounds in good order.
+This includes ice maintenance and teaching people how to operate the snow machines in winter and lawn maintenance in summer.

 Membership Director

 Are you a community cheerleader, eager to get others involved in making Highlands great?
-We’re looking for an eager social butterfly to be our new membership director.
 You organize a door-to-door membership campaign and work with local businesses to sell community league memberships.
-You attend local events on behalf of the board to promote membership to the community and maintain a database of members.
+You engage with neighbours at local and community events on behalf of the board to promote membership and maintain a database of members.

 Sports Director